 In a day, a group of ten people may take down over 500 metres of fence – this represents a significant reduction in the danger to the birds in the area.
 Once the fence has been dismantled, it is vital that as much of the material from the site is removed as is practical.
 This ensures the area is left as safe and as natural-looking as possible afterwards.

 Staples and twizzles are put into a container, and the fence posts and rolls of netting and line wire are taken, where possible, to the nearest road for later removal.
-If the material is in good condition, we sometimes re-use some of it to create small stock-fenced exclosures to protect riparian vegetation, aspen trees, or to create plots that allow grazing levels to be monitored.
+If the material is in good condition, we sometimes re-use some of it to create small stock-fenced exclosures to protect new planting areas or to create plots that allow grazing levels to be monitored.